HomeLibraryFact SheetsDisplay

 The 99th Reconnaissance Squadron (99 RS) mission is to employ High Altitude Intelligence, Surveillance and Reconnaissance to execute effective and sustained U-2 operations globally.

-The 99 RS is a reconnaissance squadron assigned to the 9th Operations Group, 9th Reconnaissance Wing, Beale Air Force Base, California.
+The 99 RS is one of four reconnaissance squadrons assigned to the 9th Operations Group, 9th Reconnaissance Wing, Beale Air Force Base, California.
 The 99 RS is responsible for providing critical intelligence for use by the highest levels of our government.

 History